1 1

 I am represented by Sara Langham of David Higham Associates.

 My short fiction has been recognised by the Brick Lane Bookshop Prize, Witness Magazine, Hayden's Ferry Review and other publications.
-These chapter experiences are companion pieces to the novel, and a different way into Andrew McBride's world.
+Before fiction, I spent thirteen years in digital marketing — these chapter experiences are what happens when that career meets this novel, and a different way into Andrew McBride's world.

 More about me